Jane West (campaigner): Jane West lifestyle brand

 Rolling Stone noted that “Jane West’s businesses represent a whole sector of weed-smoking women who don’t rock pot-leaf T-shirts, light up three-foot bongs or celebrate 4/20 as a national holiday.”

-The company’s product lines include high-end glass bongs that fashion website Refinery29 named as one of “the most stylish ways to get high,” as well as a series of portable smoking accessories that Entrepreneur magazine reported had “the potential to revolutionize the way adult women see cannabis.”
-According to the online magazine GreenState, the upscale Jane West Twenties glass collection was "giving serious Gatsby vibes."
-And a reporter for Forbes magazine wrote that “Jane West should be at the top of your list for form, beauty, luxury and abundant, gentle and caring value.”
+West's product lines include glass smoking accessories and portable cannabis-related products that have been featured in lifestyle and business publications.
+Refinery29 described some of the company's glass products as among the more design-focused options in the market, while Entrepreneur reported that its portable accessories targeted adult women consumers.
+The company's Twenties glass collection was also covered by GreenState and Forbes.

 In February 2018, West launched an equity crowdfunding campaign for the company on the investment platform Republic.
 By July, the company had attracted 550 investors from 17 different countries, who West called her “brand evangelists.”

 In late 2018, the company launched several products featuring cannabidiol: Jane West CBD Coffee and Jane West Day and Night CBD Capsules.
 The cannabis media company PRØHBTD called the coffee “an ideal way to pair premium coffee with a daily dose of the popular cannabinoid.”

 In January 2019, InStyle magazine included West in its second annual Badass 50 Women list, alongside Michelle Obama, Hannah Gadsby Christine Blasey Ford, and other prominent individuals.